Brand trust has never been rocked this much. Since 2020, the pandemic took a toll and heavily affected how brand trust is now conveyed.

 The Edelman 2021 Trust Barometer actually showed that when consumers lost faith in the government and media, they instead turned to businesses for information.

 (I'm not playing political sides here.
 If anything, I don't like either side.
 Keep that in mind.
 This is pure factual evidence laid out for you to read and measure.)

-Because Edelman found 53 percent of consumers consider it the second most important factor when deciding to do business with a brand (right after price).
+What's more, Edelman found 53% of consumers consider trust the second most important factor when deciding to do business with a brand (right after price).